 In the concourse research lab in the Carl R. Woese Institute for Genomic Biology (IGB), however, researchers are taking a different approach.
 A robotic system deftly moves sample plates between pieces of lab equipment with little help from the lab’s researchers.
 This system does the same tasks that scientists often have to do by hand.
 It’s a one-of-a-kind “living foundry.”

-The Illinois Biological Foundry for Advanced Biomanufacturing, or iBioFAB for short, is platform for automatic production and analysis of synthetic biological systems.
+The Illinois Biological Foundry for Advanced Biomanufacturing, or iBioFAB for short, is a platform for automatic production and analysis of synthetic biological systems.
 It plays an integral role in supporting the research goals of the Conversion theme of the Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).

 The iBioFAB was originally built in 2014, and it’s been evolving ever since.
 Like Facebook or Windows, the researchers and programmers who work on the iBioFAB technology are always implementing new iterations and upgrades — the system is never static.